Witham to Maldon branch line: Opening

 The construction was slow due to exceptionally bad weather, but progress was made and a goods train ran from Maldon to Braintree on 15 August 1848; this usage continued in order to consolidate the track.
 Captain George Wynne for the Board of Trade inspected the line on 29 (Paye) or 30 (Swindale) September 1848 and approved it for the running of passenger trains.
 Accordingly, passenger operation started on 2 October 1848.
 Five trains a day ran; the journey time was 20 minutes from Maldon to Witham and 40 minutes throughout from Maldon to Braintree.

 The line had been built as double track in anticipation of heavy usage, but this did not materialise; traffic on the line was disappointing.
 In 1850, one track was removed and the material was used on relaying of track on the Colchester main line.

-In 1862, the Great Eastern Railway was formed by amalgamation of certain companies, including the Eastern Counties Railway; the coat of arms of the borough of Maldon was included in the crest of the new GER.
+In 1862, the Great Eastern Railway was formed by amalgamation of several companies, including the ECR; the coat of arms of the borough of Maldon was included in the crest of the new GER.